Mihik197/youtube-semantic-search/README.md

 -   **Google Gemini Embeddings:** Uses the `models/text-embedding-004` model for generating high-quality vector embeddings of video metadata.
 -   **ChromaDB Integration:** Stores and efficiently searches through video embeddings.
 -   **YouTube Data API:** Fetches detailed video information (titles, descriptions, tags, channel).
--   **Incremental Data Ingestion:** Processes your YouTube 'Watch Later' list from a CSV export, only adding new videos and removing ones that are no longer on the list.
+-   **Incremental Data Ingestion:** Processes your YouTube 'Watch Later' list from a CSV export, only adding new videos and pruning items that are no longer on the list.
--   **Web & CLI Interfaces:** Provides both a user-friendly web interface (via Flask) and a command-line interface for searching.
+-   **Web & CLI Interfaces:** Use the Flask UI or the streamlined terminal search tool.
+-   **Topic & Channel Insights:** Built-in clustering and aggregation to explore your queue by theme or channel.
 -   **Optional LLM Re-Ranking:** (Gemini 2.5 Flash) Second-stage relevance ordering with JSON-only output and token usage logging.

 ## Architecture